studiohyperdrive/nest-monitor/README.md

 ```

 Every custom health check has to inherit from HealthIndicator and implement the ICustomHealth interface,
-this will force the tests to use the isHealthy function.
+this will force the tests to use the isHealthy function located within the package.

 ```ts
 @Injectable()